 2014 also saw City receive the prestigious Marquand Award, and Harvard award given to those in the community that provide exemplary advising and counseling to students.
 City was one of just three winners, selected from a pool of 125 candidates.

-City has been a member of the Crimson’s coaching staff since the 2006-07 season under then-head coach Peter Graves, who recently stepped down for personal reasons.
+City has been a member of the Crimson’s coaching staff since the 2006-07 season under then-head coach Peter Graves.
 In that role, City designed the team’s training plan, led practices, provided instruction and assisted at carnivals and other races.

 City is a 1994 Harvard graduate and a former captain of the Harvard Nordic ski team.
 Following his graduation from Harvard, City attended the University of North Carolina School of Law and subsequently practiced law in the Boston area while remaining active in Master's skiing and coaching.